 The ICS mission is grounded in the Mission of St. John’s University.
 The program’s emphasis on the critical importance of science in the modern world and its recognition that scientific reasoning can be fully compatible with religious faith are classically Catholic.
-The ICS mandate for Academic Service Learning, with its emphasis on the interpersonal connections and mutual responsibilities shared by all members of the human community, is notably Vincentian.
+The ICS mandate for Academic Service-Learning (AS-L), with its emphasis on the interpersonal connections and mutual responsibilities shared by all members of the human community, is notably Vincentian.
 And the program’s focus on New York City as the primary American venue of culture, art, intellectual activity, and social diversity, coupled with its emphasis on scientific reasoning and the importance of communication through written expression, is unmistakably metropolitan in nature.

 Each of the three classes comprising the ICS plays a distinct but ultimately interrelated part in achieving these goals.